Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 * Minimal PC skills.
 This guide will help you, but you need to know your way around a computer, and be able to edit some files.

 > [!WARNING]
 > Use a seperate password for your steam alt accounts!
-This guide requires you to disable steam guard and type your steam password into the properties part of a shortcut file, to allow for instant login from a batch file.
+This guide requires you to disable steam guard and type your steam password into the properties part of a shortcut file, to allow for instant login from a batch file for your alts.

 # Contents